 Does the Paddock Groomer Cost Anything to Run?

-few drops of oil on the chain regularly to keep the chain in going
+drops of oil on the chain regularly to keep the chain in going working

-the chain area, tines, brushes and collection area, a thorough wash
+the chain, tines, brushes and collection area, a thorough wash down

-down with water particularly after using in wet or muddy conditions
+with water particularly after using in wet or muddy conditions to ensure

 The body of the Paddock Groomer is made from moulded UV-treated Polyethylene